0xEniotna/ekubo-101/README.md

 It is developped by Moody Salem, an old Uniswap dev who helped to create the Uniswap v3 [whitepaper](https://uniswap.org/whitepaper-v3.pdf).
 More about Ekubo [here](https://docs.ekubo.org/).

+## DISCLAIMER, NONE OF THIS IS AUDITED, DON'T USE IN PROD AS IS

 # How does Ekubo work

 Ekubo uses an "ask permission-callback" system (it is probably not the official way of describing it but this is how I understand it).